oniichanx/HyprV6/README.md

 ### Manual Installation
 If you want to do manual installation, here it is.

-NOTES: You need to install Paru!
-I don't know if this project will have an option where you can choose yay or paru, paru will be the default now.
+NOTES: You need to install yay!
+I don't know if this project will have an option where you can choose yay or yay, yay will be the default now.

 #### NVIDIA: Do this if you have a nvidia card.
 Run this command:

 ```
-paru -Sy linux-headers linux-zen linux-zen-headers nvidia-dkms qt5-wayland qt5ct libva libva-nvidia-driver-git
+yay -Sy linux-headers linux-zen linux-zen-headers nvidia-dkms qt5-wayland qt5ct libva libva-nvidia-driver-git
 ```

 Write this in /etc/mkinitcpio.conf: